Taiko2k/GTK4PythonTutorial/README.md

  - [PyCairo Visual Documentation](https://seriot.ch/pycairo/)

 Note that Cairo uses software rendering.
-For accelerated rendering, Gtk Snapshot can be used (todo)
+For accelerated rendering, Gtk Snapshot can be used, see sections further down below.

 ## Input handling in our drawing area